 - Refuse to play or walk

-Types of bacterial infection
+Types of bacterial infection in dogs

 There are five types of bacterial infections: